MicrosoftDocs/power-platform/power-platform/admin/security/connect-data-sources.md

 :::image type="content" source="./media/generaldataconnection.png" alt-text="Power Platform connector model.
 Power Platform back-end cluster services work with external services such as API Hub/APIM to reach connectors that retrieve data.":::

-**Steps 1-2** - Power Platform service requests a connection of the Power Apps Request Processor (RP) service.
+**Steps 1-2** - Power Platform service requests a connection of the Power Apps Resource Provider (RP) service.
 Power Apps RP requests API Hub to create and store the connection and credentials.

 **Steps 3-6** - Having previously secured an authenticated connection, a user requests data through a query.
 And the request goes directly to APIM.
 The APIM uses the consent service to get user permission to access the data source.